 In this role you will be responsible for the following:

-- Planting, watering, collecting and cleaning seed, seed nursery maintenance, seed dispersal, tree cutting and removal, path clearance, litter pick-up, and performing other activities related to the development and management of the natural communities.
+- Seed collection and cleaning, seed nursery maintenance, seed dispersal, tree cutting and removal, path clearance, and other activities related to the development and management of natural communities.

-- Operating small powered tools including mowers, hedge trimmers, water pumps, herbicide sprayers, and hand tools.
-Caring for Garden vehicles, tools, and machines.
+- Operation of small power tools including mowers, hedge trimmers, water pumps, herbicide sprayers, and hand tools.
+The care of Garden vehicles, tools, and machines.

 - Learning native flora observed in the field.

-- Assisting with data entry, record keeping, other miscellaneous office work and organizational tasks as needed.
+- Assistance with data entry, record keeping, other miscellaneous office work, and organizational tasks as needed.

-- A bachelor's degree and experience in restoration management, ecology or closely related fields.
+- A bachelor's degree in biology, restoration management, or a closely related field

 Come work in a setting that is like no other as you support our mission: We cultivate the power of plants to sustain and enrich life.
 Take the first step toward being one of the employees who make the Garden one of the treasures of the Forest Preserves of Cook County.
 Apply today.
 Please note that applicants who do not meet the required qualifications will not be considered.